reactjs/react.dev/src/content/learn/keeping-components-pure.md

 If the `cups` variable or the `[]` array were created outside the `TeaGathering` function, this would be a huge problem!
 You would be changing a *preexisting* object by pushing items into that array.

 However, it's fine because you've created them *during the same render*, inside `TeaGathering`.
 No code outside of `TeaGathering` will ever know that this happened.
-This is called **"local mutation"**—it's like your component's little secret.
+This is called **"local mutation"**—it's like your Component's little secret.

 ## Where you _can_ cause side effects {/*where-you-_can_-cause-side-effects*/}

 While functional programming relies heavily on purity, at some point, somewhere, _something_ has to change.
 That's kind of the point of programming!
 These changes—updating the screen, starting an animation, changing the data—are called **side effects.** They're things that happen _"on the side"_, not during rendering.

 In React, **side effects usually belong inside [event handlers.](/learn/responding-to-events)** Event handlers are functions that React runs when you perform some action—for example, when you click a button.
-Even though event handlers are defined *inside* your component, they don't run *during* rendering! **So event handlers don't need to be pure.**
+Even though event handlers are defined *inside* your Component, they don't run *during* rendering! **So event handlers don't need to be pure.**

-If you've exhausted all other options and can't find the right event handler for your side effect, you can still attach it to your returned JSX with a [`useEffect`](/reference/react/useEffect) call in your component.
+If you've exhausted all other options and can't find the right event handler for your side effect, you can still attach it to your returned JSX with a [`useEffect`](/reference/react/useEffect) call in your Component.
 This tells React to execute it later, after rendering, when side effects are allowed. **However, this approach should be your last resort.**

 When possible, try to express your logic with rendering alone.
 You'll be surprised how far this can take you!